christianshub/mass-mail-sender/README.md

 # MailSender
-Send personalized mass emails in Gmail (Windows 10)
+Send personalized mass emails in Gmail (Windows)

 ### 1. About